-What types of patients benefit from Palliative Care?
+The types of patients who benefit from Palliative Care are often those with:

 - Serious or life-threatening illnesses